Schedule Your Free Consultation

 We serve injured individuals across Lakeland and Polk County who are tired of being ignored, pressured, or pushed aside.
 If you’ve been hurt and need someone in your corner, our firm is ready to step in.
 You don’t need to know legal terms or have your paperwork figured out.
 You just need to call.

 Under Florida law, you may have the right to file a personal injury lawsuit if someone else’s negligence caused your injuries.
-Florida follows a comparative fault system, which means you can recover compensation even if you were partly at fault.
+Florida follows a comparative fault system, which means you can recover compensation so long as you were not more than 50% at fault.
 Your percentage of responsibility will reduce your recovery.

 A successful claim may include compensation for: